I adore Gooey Butter Cookies. They're tender, soft cookies, very sweet but rich from butter and cream cheese.

 Gooey butter cookies practically melt in your mouth.
-This is not a chewy cookie.
-Rather, they're tender and soft.
-You roll them in powdered sugar before you bake them, making a sweet, delicious crackly crust that contrasts with the center.
+They're tender, only slightly cakey.
+You roll the dough in powdered sugar before baking, making a sweet, delicious crackly crust that contrasts with the center.

-This cookie recipe is so good that it's become one of my staple cookie recipes.
+These cookies are so good that they're one of my staples.
 I don't know who can resist them.
 They're little, rich packages of pure joy.

 [This post contains affiliate links.
 I may make a commission for purchases made through links on this post.
 As an Amazon Associate, I earn from qualifying purchases.]